-I love saving money and making my own DIY cleaners is one of the ways I save tons of money on the homestead.
+I love saving money!
+Making my own DIY cleaners is one of the ways I save tons of money on my homestead.

-There are many recipes for DIY cleaners on the internet so I am sure the one’s I use are out there, however, below is a menagerie of cleaning products I keep on hand and swear by.
+There are many recipes for DIY cleaners on the internet so I am sure the ones I use are out there.
+However, below is a menagerie of cleaning products I keep on hand and swear by.
 Please note a lot of recipes call for Borax, and although there is much debate over whether or not it is harmful to the skin or not, I choose to not use it at all.
+(Update, 2018, I have found many safe and useful reasons to use Borax around the homestead.)

 DIY Cleaners: The Ingredients